Photosynq/PhotosynQ-Documentation/docs/desktop-application/notebook.md

 ## Search

-You can search the list of measurements by clicking into the input field or using the shortcut `Ctrl+f / ⌘f` and entering the search term followed by the enter key.
+You can search the list of measurements by clicking into the input field or using the shortcut <kbd>Ctrl/⌘</kbd>+<kbd>F</kbd> and entering the search term followed by the enter key.
 Further you can select all measurements with an image attached, all your Favorites or all measurements from a specific experiment by selecting it from the dropdown menu next to the search field.
-Use the `×` button inside the input field or the `ESC` key to reset the search and show the complete list again.
+Use the <i class="fa fa-times-circle"></i> button inside the input field or the <kbd>Esc</kbd> key to reset the search and show the complete list again.

 ## Favorite Measurement(s)